Nick Adams (actor, born 1931): James Dean

 Adams initially may have met James Dean in December 1950 while jitterbugging for a soft drink commercial filmed at Griffith Park.
+(Note: This commercial is widely and reliably cited as James Dean's first paid work as an actor, but Adams's participation is only ambiguously confirmed.
+Many Internet accounts describe it as a Pepsi-Cola commercial, but it may have been for Coca-Cola.
+A few accounts say Adams was called back (with Dean and another actress) for a second day of interior shots around a jukebox.)
 Adams spent three years in the Coast Guard between the time this commercial was shot in late 1950 and the start of filming for Rebel Without a Cause in March 1955.
-Actor Jack Grinnage, who played Moose, recalled, "Off the set, Nick, Dennis (Hopper), and the others would go out together — almost like the gang we portrayed — but Jimmy and Corey Allen ... were not a part of that."
+Actor Jack Grinnage, who played Moose, recalled, "Off the set, Nick, Dennis (Hopper), and the others would go out together—almost like the gang we portrayed—but Jimmy and Corey Allen ... were not a part of that."
 When production was wrapped, Dean said in another press release, "I now regard Natalie (Wood), Nick, and Sal (Mineo) as co-workers; I regard them as friends ... about the only friends I have in this town.
 And I hope we all work together again soon."
-Following Dean's 1955 death in an automobile accident, Adams overdubbed some of Dean's lines for the film Giant (these are in Jett Rink's speech at the hotel) and dated co-star Natalie Wood.
-Adams tried to capitalize on Dean's fame through various publicity stunts, including a claim he was being stalked by a crazed female Dean fan, allowing himself to be photographed at Dean's grave in a contemplative pose, holding flowers, and surrounded by mourning, teenaged female fans along with writing articles and doing interviews about Dean for fan magazines.
+Following Dean's 1955 death in an automobile accident, Adams overdubbed some of Dean's lines for the film Giant during Jett Rink's speech at the hotel and dated co-star Natalie Wood.
+Adams tried to capitalize on Dean's fame through various publicity stunts, including a claim he was being stalked by a crazed female Dean fan, allowing himself to be photographed at Dean's grave in a contemplative pose, holding flowers and surrounded by mourning, teenaged female fans along with writing articles and doing interviews about Dean for fan magazines.
 He also claimed to have developed Dean's affection for fast cars, later telling a reporter, "I became a highway delinquent.
 I was arrested nine times in one year.
 They put me on probation, but I kept on racing ... nowhere."

 Elvis Presley

 Adams's widely publicized friendship with Elvis Presley began in 1956 on the set of Presley's film Love Me Tender during the second day of shooting.
 Presley had admired James Dean, and when the singer arrived in Hollywood, he was encouraged by studio executives to be seen with some of the "hip" new young actors there.
 Meanwhile, his manager Colonel Tom Parker was worried that Elvis' new Hollywood acquaintances might influence Presley and even tell him what they were paying their managers and agents (a fraction of what Presley was paying Parker).
-Elaine Dundy called Parker a "master manipulator" who used Nick Adams and others in the entourage (including Parker's own brother-in-law Bitsy Mott) to counter possible subversion against him and control Elvis' movements.
+Elaine Dundy called Parker a "master manipulator" who used Adams and others in the entourage (including Parker's own brother-in-law Bitsy Mott) to counter possible subversion against him and control Presley's movements.
 She later wrote a scathing characterization of Adams: